sosullivan7221/flask_4_databases_mysql_vm/README.md

 # flask_4_databases_mysql_vm
-504 WK 4 Assignment creating using MySQL on an Azure VM
+504 WK 4 Assignment using MySQL on an Azure VM

 ## GCP VM Settings: